tfrederiksen/inelastica/README.md

 # Inelastica #

-__Inelastica__ is a Python package for the SIESTA/TranSIESTA DFT codes as well as a script to compute inelastic transport (and inelastica is the corresponding repository name).
+__Inelastica__ is both the name of this whole Python package as well as the name of an included script to compute inelastic transport.
+The repository is called `inelastica`.

+__Inelastica__ is based on the [SIESTA/TranSIESTA][siesta] DFT codes.

+The project was initiated in 2003-2005 by Thomas Frederiksen and Magnus Paulsson while they worked in the group of Mads Brandbyge at the Technical University of Denmark.

 ## Features ##
 __Inelastica__ contains a number of scripts such as